astrochart/astrochart.github.io/wiki/observing_v1.md

 Observing
 ===

-**NOTE:** If you are using the version 1 version of the data collection software, you will want to follow [those observing instructions](observing_v1.html).
+**NOTE:** This is the observing guide associated with the version 1 data collections software.
-Or even better, upgrade to the [latest version](telescope_design.html#burn-your-micro-sd-card)!
+If you are using the current version, go to the main [Observing](observing.html) page.

 ## Planning